Gulesakeena/DevelopersHub-AI-ML-Internship/README.md

 ## Objective

-The objective of this task was to explore, analyze, and visualize the Iris dataset to understand feature distributions, relationships between variables, and potential patterns within the data.
+The objective of this task was to explore, analyze, and visualize the Iris dataset to understand feature distributions, relationships between variables, and patterns among different flower species.

 ## Dataset